Fantamomo/K-Event/README.md

 }
 ```

-You can then use these keys in your event manager, coroutine dispatcher, or plugin logic to alter behavior dynamically.
+Use these keys in your manager or plugin logic to modify behavior dynamically.

 ---